SymfonyCasts/design-patterns/sfcasts/strategy.md

 ## Creating the "strategy" Interface

 So let's back up.
-What we *really* want to do is just allow this code to be different on a character-by-character basis.
+What we *really* want to do is allow this code to be different on a character-by-character basis.
 And that is *exactly* what the strategy pattern allows.

 Let's do this!
 The logic that we need the flexibility to change is this part here, where we determine how much damage an attack did.

-Ok, step 1 to this pattern is to create an interface that *describes* this work.
+Ok, step 1 to the pattern is to create an interface that *describes* this work.
 I'm going to add a new `AttackType/` directory to organize things.
 Inside, create a new PHP class, change the template to "Interface", and call it `AttackType`.

 Cool!
 Inside, add one `public function` called, how about, `performAttack()`.
-This will accept the character's `$baseDamage` because that might be useful, then return the final damage that should be applied.
+This will accept the character's `$baseDamage` - because that might be useful - then return the final damage that should be applied.

 Awesome!